-- 13. What TWO evolutionary mechanisms play a major role in resistance to HIV? and . - 14.
-A type of natural selection that acts to eliminate one extreme from an array of phenoptypes is called selection. - 16.
-The evolutionary history of an organism, represented in the form of an evolutionary tree, is called - 17.
-The genetic contribution of an individual to succeeding generations, a relative term comparing the contribution of one individual to others in a population gene pool .

-18. The advantage of sexual reproduction over asexual reproduction is that sex generates derived from bacteria living in other bacteria.

-(which makes evolution by natural selection possible) and asexual does not.

-19. The Theory suggests that chloroplasts and mitochondra of eukaryotic cells were
+13. V What TWO evolutionary mechanisms play a major role in resistance to HIV? and 14 .
+A type of natural selection that acts to eliminate one extreme from an array of phenoptypes is called selection.
+A type of natural selection that eliminates intermediate phenotypes while favoring both extremes is called selection.
+16. The evolutionary history of an organism, represented in the form of an evolutionary tree, is called 17.
+The genetic contribution of an individual to succeeding generations, a relative term comparing the contribution of one individual to others in a population gene pool 18.
+The advantage of sexual reproduction over asexual reproduction is that sex generates (which makes evolution by natural selection possible) and asexual does not.
+19. The Theory suggests that chloroplasts and mitochondra of eukaryotic cells were deri ved from bacteria living in other bacteria. • revised 1